 Cultures, people and business

-Beside work and after my first longer time abroad, numerous travels around the world have followed, especially to many countries in South East Asia and with this, travelling and foreign cultures have become an indispensable part of my life.
+In my spare time I continued to travel, and with this, travelling and foreign cultures have become an indispensable part of my life.
 I also call it my best teacher in life.

 It has taught me to adapt quickly in situations that change unexpectedly and to look beyond my own nose.
 I gained sensitivity as well as a wise amount of resilience, assertiveness and how to build my own opinion rather than being biased by others or through the media.
 It has taught me to stand in for my rights and for those of others, especially for those of the underprivileged.
 And probably most importantly: it constantly reminds me to understand that one's foreignness is someone else's normality.

 My texts are based on personal research and experiences.
 I do not claim any absolute correctness nor shall my texts and thoughts be part of any indoctrinations.
 They rather shall invite you to follow my journey and to think and discuss different sights and thoughts.
-I like to give thought-provoking impulses as well as simple tips and together with my travel reports and pictures I hope you’ll find some inspiration on this site.
+I like to give thought-provoking impulses as well as simple tips and together with my travel reports and pictures I hope you’ll find some help, motivation or inspiration on this site.